Smart Bidding is one of the most underrated features of Google Adwords Marketing strategy.

 #2: Go Manual, Initially

 While starting a new Ad campaign, always use manual bidding (even if Google recommends you to get started with smart bidding right away).
-Run your ad campaign manually for at least 30 to 60 days to see how it performs – checks which keywords work well, which ad versions lead to increased clicks, and more.
+Run your ad campaign manually for at least 30 to 60 days to see how it performs – check which keywords work well, which ad versions lead to increased clicks, and more.

 Once you get a deep insight into your ad performance, you can then test the waters using smart bidding strategies.